 In the UK, the government has recently provided support to councils around the country to improve their cycling infrastructure with a £250 million active travel fund as the first phase of a planned £2 billion investment in walking and cycling.
 Pop-up bike lanes created during the lockdown period of the Covid-19 pandemic may even become permanent, mused officials from Transport for London.

 In both Brussels and Milan the pandemic has also led to the planned redesign of 25 and 22 miles respectively of its city centre streets, making them safer for cyclists.
-New York is also getting in on the act: current Mayor Bill Di Blasio has announced that he'll extend the cities protected bike lanes to 200 miles by the end of 2021.

 Thank you for reading 5 articles this month* Join now for unlimited access